Type of cerebral palsy in which the individual exhibits hypertonia, causing stiff and jerky movements

 Physical therapy interventions for SMA

-Physical therapy interventions are based upon the level of impairment associated with the SMA and can include progression to meet developmental milestones, improvements of range of motion, improvements of balance, improvements of posture, strengthening muscles, and initiation of energy conservation strategies.
+Physical therapy interventions are based upon the level of impairment associated with the SMA and can include progression to meet developmental milestones, improvements in range of motion, improvements in balance, improvements in posture, strengthening muscles, and initiation of energy conservation strategies.

 Spina bifida